Fiji Link

 Fiji Link is the trade name for Fiji Airlines Limited, which is a Fijian domestic airline and a wholly owned subsidiary of the international carrier Fiji Airways.
 It is headquartered at the Fiji Link office in the Civil Aviation Authority of Fiji (CAAFI) compound at Nadi International Airport in Nadi.
 It operates scheduled services to 11 destinations within the Fijian Islands as well as regionally within the Pacific Islands.
-The company slogan is Best value under the Sun.

 History

 Don Collingwood, a pilot and businessman, founded what became Pacific Sun in 1980, under the name Sunflower Airlines, which later changed to Sun Air.
 It began with a single Britten Norman BN2 Islander aircraft, flying the Nadi-Taveuni route.
-Other than the BN2 Islanders which remained the backbone of the fleet, the airline operated a wide range of piston and turboprop aircraft including the Beechcraft BE-95 Baron, Beechcraft A65 Queen Air, de Havilland DH.114 Heron, Shorts 330, and de Havilland DHC-6 Twin Otter.
-By January 2007 before official handover to Air Pacific, its fleet had grown to 12 aircraft, and the company employed nearly 140 staff.
+Other than the BN2 Islanders which remained the backbone of the fleet, the airline operated a wide range of piston and turboprop aircraft including the Beechcraft Baron, Beechcraft Queen Air, de Havilland Heron, Short 330, and de Havilland Canada DHC-6.
+By January 2007, before its official handover to Air Pacific, its fleet had grown to 12 aircraft, and the company employed nearly 140 staff.